kslong/kred/README.md

 stores them.
 The top level directory for storing the results of PrepFiles.py is called DECam\_prep.

+* PrepSum.py - This summarizes the files that have been Prepped prior to combining all of the images in the various filters with swarp

 -----

 Portions of the README file beyound this point have not